Japanese transport Kumagawa Maru

-Kumagawa Maru (jp:球磨川丸) was a transport of the Imperial Japanese Navy during World War II.
+Kumagawa Maru (球磨川丸) was a transport of the Imperial Japanese Navy during World War II.
+She was initially named Nichiyo Maru (日洋丸).

 History

 She was laid down on 23 January 1933 at the Nagasaki shipyard of Mitsubishi Shipbuilding & Engineering for the benefit of Toyo Steamship Company Ltd of Tokyo.
-She was launched on 5 December 1933, completed on 31 March 1934, and given the name Nichiyo Maru (日洋丸).
+She was launched on 5 December 1933, completed on 31 March 1934, and given the name Nichiyo Maru.
 In 1936, she was sold to Taiyo Kogyo Company Ltd. of Tokyo.
 On 9 December 1936, she was sold to Toyo Kaiun Company Ltd. of Tokyo.
 On 13 September 1937, she was requisitioned by the Imperial Japanese Army for service in China; she was released from service on 1 April 1940.
-On 17 April 1940, she was renamed Kumagawa Maru (球磨川丸) (Her name is also translated as Tamagawa Maru and Shumagawa Maru).
+On 17 April 1940, she was renamed Kumagawa Maru (Her name is also translated as Tamagawa Maru and Shumagawa Maru).

 On 27 August 1941, she was requisitioned by the Imperial Japanese Navy and assigned to the Maizuru Naval District with Captain Shiro Yoshida as commanding officer.
 Her conversion commenced at the Osaka Iron Works and was completed on 1941 October 26.
 She was assigned to the Second Base Force, Third Fleet.
 She participated in the invasion of Batan Island, the opening campaign of the invasion of the Philippines, which began simultaneously with the Japanese attack on Pearl Harbor.